-Though there are many cases and settlements currently arising and that have been settled in the past, we hope to provide a bit of background in some of the most significant lawsuits of late.
-These are not important in that they deface our industry, but in that it helps every consumer know their own rights, how the industry has been modified and held accountable, and what the law does to protect individuals and business practices.
-The birth control mandate lawsuits are currently getting plenty of press, as more and more organizations, churches, and schools file cases against the health care law regarding insurance coverage of contraceptives.
-However, Obamacare isn’t the only cause of health insurance rubbing people the wrong way.
+Though there are many cases and settlements currently arising and that have been settled in the past, we hope to provide a bit of background in some of the most significant lawsuits in a big year for health insurance and politics.
+These are not important in that they deface our industry, but in that it helps every consumer know their own rights, how the industry has been modified and held accountable and what the law does to protect individuals and business practices.
+The birth control mandate lawsuits received plenty of press, as more and more organizations, churches and schools filed cases against the health care law regarding insurance coverage of contraceptives.
+However, the world didn’t end in 2012, and neither did Obamacare.

 2012 Health Insurance Lawsuits